 Kitabna means “our book” in Arabic.
 These therapeutic stories were created for newcomer children arriving in the UK and Ireland to start a new life, especially in Northern Ireland.
-The Northern Ireland Education Authority Interculural Education Service and Kitabna - Our Book CIC have been collaborating on multi-lingual children’s books welcoming newcomers since 2019, with funding from the UK government’s Vulnerable Persons Resettlement Scheme.
+The Northern Ireland Education Authority Interculural Education Service and Kitabna - Our Book CIC have been collaborating on multi-lingual children’s books welcoming newcomers since 2019, starting with "When the Lights Go Out", created with funding from the UK government’s Vulnerable Persons Resettlement Scheme.

 Newcomer families in Northern Ireland were asked to share some of their experiences of resettlement to help us identify which themes to address in our stories.
 Those themes, amongst others, were grief, separation, and trying new things.
 Our special thanks go to those families for reading our stories ahead of publication, and to Belfast MaxImpact and the Derry Women’s Centre.